-If you are pulled over for a suspected DUI offense in Florida, you are required by implied consent laws to submit to a chemical test.
-Although required, you do have the right to refuse.
-This refusal, while making it impossible for law enforcement to incriminate you, does come with some severe penalties.
+If you were pulled over for a suspected DUI offense, you are required by Florida's implied consent laws to submit to a lawfully requested chemical test.
+Although you can't be forced to take the test, refusing might come with legal consequences for your driver's license and criminal case.

-Considering the difficult and complex situation you may find yourself in, it is important that you consult with a qualified criminal defense attorney who can effectively advise you through the process and defend you in the court of law.
+Considering the difficult and complex situation you may find yourself in, it is important that you consult with a qualified criminal defense attorney who can effectively represent you through the process and defend you in the courtroom.

-The attorneys at The Law Offices of Germain & McCarthy, LLC are committed to providing professional and aggressive representation using their legal understanding and courtroom experience in a way that helps put you in a favorable light.
-This dedication to individual rights and due process will help you move in the direction that offers the best opportunity to resolve this situation in a way that keeps you from dealing with the harshest potential consequences.
+Their dedication to protecting your individual rights and due process will help you move in the direction that offers the best opportunity to resolve this situation in a way that keeps you from dealing with the harshest potential consequences.

 To schedule a free and confidential consultation to go over the details of your pending case, call (321) 253-3447 or send an online message.
-The Law Offices of Germain & McCarthy, LLC proudly represent individuals accused of misdemeanor and felony crimes in and around the Florida cities of Melbourne, Orlando, Winter Park, Belle Island, Deltona, Sanford, Winter Springs and Kissimmee, among many others.
+The attorneys at Law Offices of Germain & McCarthy, LLC proudly represent individuals accused of misdemeanor and felony crimes in Brevard County.

 Florida's implied consent law states that any person who accepts the privilege of operating a motor vehicle within the state is, by so operating such vehicle, deemed to have given his or her consent to submit to an approved chemical test or physical test.

 Florida Statute Section 316.1932(1)(a) specifically states that: